 With all that, Listening is essential.
-The ability to listen to others is essential as it helps leaders understand where their employees/ teams are at; the struggles, challenges and of course the successes.
-It also makes them feel valued, whereby they will give more of themselves and therefore resulting in achieving greater success.
+The ability to listen to others is essential as it helps leaders understand where their employees/ teams are at; the struggles, challenges, and of course the successes.
+It also makes them feel valued, whereby they will give more of themselves and therefore result in achieving greater success.

 Vision, Purpose & Transparency

 “Good business leaders create a vision, articulate the vision, passionately own the vision, and relentlessly drive it to completion.”—Jack Welch

 Great leaders always have a vision and purpose.
 They not only visualise the future themselves, but they take the time and effort to share their vision with their employees/teams.

 A great leader goes above and beyond and explains why they are moving in the direction they are moving and shares the strategy and action plan to achieve that goal.
 The idea behind this is that when others are able to see the bigger picture, the vision, and purpose then, they can see where they are heading, and it creates a greater sense of motivation and focus.